Tomasz Soroka

 Summary

 We have created a boilerplate for a web application that uses many data sources.
-We are able to use our DataContexts object, which stores many different contexts, anywhere.
-In the above article, the DataContexts object was injected directly into the controller, however in large, commercial applications, objects of this type are usually injected into the Data Access Layer, which in turn provides the interface for basic data support to subsequent layers .
+We can use our DataContexts object, which stores many different contexts, anywhere.
+In the above article, the DataContexts object was injected directly into the controller, however in large, commercial applications, objects of this type are usually injected into the Data Access Layer, which in turn provides the interface for basic data support to subsequent layers.
 This allows the entire application to be kept in a modular form that is simple and pleasant to develop and maintain.

 Do you have any questions?
 Do not you know if your database in the application can handle more users?
 Contact us using the contact form below and get a free analysis.